-In gaming—both PC and console, the muscles of the fingers, hands, and wrists are never worked in eccentric contraction.
-Performing an appropriate stretch routine after gaming may counter the effects of repetitive muscle shortening during console gaming and help prevent these injuries.
+In gaming—both PC and console—the muscles of the fingers, hands, and wrists are never worked in eccentric contraction.
+Performing our injury prevention exercises and our stretch routine after gaming may counter the effects of repetitive muscle shortening during console gaming and help prevent these injuries.

 Gaming should never be painful—even when you’re on your most intense grind and the hours are piling up.
-Following the steps in this post will effectively decrease your risk for repetitive strain injuries and other common ailments in gaming.
+Following the steps in this post may effectively decrease your risk for many of the common ailments in gaming.

 Healthy gaming extends beyond the grind.
 The steps, so far, are to maintain your health while you’re gaming.
 These next few steps are to help you maintain your health while you’re not gaming.